Skip to section navigation Skip to main content

 Working as interns or doing independent studies allow undergraduates to become more familiar with areas of knowledge that may relate to their career goals while earning college credit.
 Internships are usually student-driven; while advisors may help guide students toward opportunities, the responsibility for gaining the internship is on the shoulders of the student.
 Students then work with faculty advisors to complete the appropriate paperwork.
 Independent study credit is earned when students work on a semester-long project under the supervision of a faculty mentor.
 Students are responsible for approaching faculty in order to begin the process.

-For more information on the Department, please contact Dr. Denise McKenney at 970.248.1015 or at dmckenne@coloradomesa.edu.
+For more information on the Department, please e-mail Department Head Dr. Margot Becktell ([email protected]) or call her at 970.248.1892.

 Many of our professors take advantage of the spectacular habitats offered by the Western Slope by taking students out and about on field trips.
-The Colorado National Monument, the Bookcliffs, and the San Juan Mountains are some of the areas that serve as sites for fieldwork.
+The Colorado National Monument, the Bookcliffs, and the San Juan Mountains are some of the areas that serve as sites for fieldwork for courses such as Ornithology (BIOL 412 & 412L), Wildlife Management (BIOL 418 & 418L), and Advanced Ecological Methods (BIOL 405 & 405L).
 Field courses are also an important part of our offerings.
-Tropical Field Biology is held each year in Ecuador during the January term.
-Marine Invertebrate Communities is offered every so often in the summers.
+Tropical Field Biology is offered based on the instructor's availability.
+Students with an interest in tropical ecosystems can apply to spend their summers doing UNDERGRADUATE RESEARCH in Ecuador!

 Pre-professional Preparation

-Quite a few of our students successfully continue their educations in Medical Schools, Nursing Programs, Dental Schools, Physician Assistant Programs, Pharmacy Schools, and Physical Therapy Programs.
-Just as many have been admitted into Graduate Schools where they pursue their Master's degrees or their doctorates.
-We take our job in preparing them for success very seriously by working with them on an individual basis--we advise them on the required coursework, help them make the necessary contacts, and follow their progress closely.
-Qualified pre-health students may also participate in the Rural Health Scholars Program.
+Many of our students successfully continue their educations in Medical Schools, Nursing Programs, Dental Schools, Physician Assistant Programs, Pharmacy Schools, and Physical Therapy Programs.
+Just as many have been admitted into Graduate Schools where they pursue their Master's degrees or their doctorates in a variety of fields ranging from ecology to molecular biology.
+We take our job in preparing them for success very seriously by working with them on an individual basis.
+We advise them on the required coursework, help them make the necessary contacts, and follow their progress closely.